-7.3.5.
-To facilitate good and flexible accommodation for all sections of society the policy also seeks that new proposals should conform to the 'Lifetime Homes Design Principles' as set out at Appendix A to the NDP.
+7.3.5 To facilitate good and flexible accommodation for all sections of society the policy also seeks that new proposals should conform to the 'Lifetime Homes Design Principles' as set out at Appendix A to the NDP and within the Design section of the supporting evidence base which can be found at www.portreathndp.org.

-7.3.6.
-The intention of this policy is to show how any new build development responds in terms of its type, size, layout and with regard to rural exception site, the tenure mix, to what is needed in the Parish, irrespective of whether it is market led or affordable housing.
+7.3.6 The intention of this policy is to show how any new build development responds in terms of its type, size, layout and with regard to rural exception site, the tenure mix, to what is needed in the Parish, irrespective of whether it is market led or affordable housing.